Charli D’Amelio and More Guest Stars Are Joining Derek and Julianne Hough In Step Into…The Movies - E! Online

 The Emmy-winning choreographers and dancers are set to star in Step Into…The Movies with Derek and Julianne Hough, a one-hour special event recreating some of the most iconic moments of dance on film on March 20 on ABC.

-The sibling tandem will use a modern lens to reimagine sequences from some of the most famous movies of all-time, including Singin' In the Rain, Chicago, Dirty Dancing, Saturday Night Fever and more.
+The sibling tandem, who also serve as executive producers on the project, will use a modern lens to reimagine sequences from some of the most famous movies of all-time, including Singin' In the Rain, Chicago, Dirty Dancing, Saturday Night Fever and more.

 Derek and Julianne will be joined by an A-list lineup of guest stars—including Charli D' Amelio, John Stamos and Kevin Bacon—throughout the special.
 E!
 News can exclusively reveal the stars' names and which movies they'll have a hand in recreating: